Akitsuyoshi/CarND-Behavioral-Cloning-P3/README.md

 After image augmentation and adding three angle images:
 ![alt text][image5]

-I prepared good enough amount of datasets for the training.
+I prepared a good enough amount of datasets for the training.

 To improve the training process, I use `keras.callbacks.
-ModelCheckpoint` to save only good result after each epoch.
+ModelCheckpoint` to save only good results after each epoch.

 ### 5 Output